MrChebik/Java8-Training/Chapter 2 - The Stream API/README.md

 ## Task 10
 Write a call to `reduce` that can be used to compute the average of a `Stream<Double>`.
 Why can't you simply compute the sum and divide by `count()`?

+## Task 11
+It should be possible to concurrently collect stream results in a single `ArrayList`, instead of merging multiple array lists, provided it has been constructed with the stream's size, since concurrent `set` operations at disjoint positions are threadsafe.
+How can you achieve this?